 - Are you making your message loud and clear to the readers without making the text technical or full of jargon?

 - Are the subheadings logical?
 Are the subheadings related to the primary purpose of the ad copy?

 - Is the body full of facts and information?

-Once you have the answers to all these questions, the editing or rewriting process becomes easy and effortless.
+Once you have the answers to all these questions, the editing or rewriting process becomes effortless.

 - The art of copywriting requires commitment, practice, and discipline.

 - The task of copywriters is to produce clear and engaging copies for different channels of advertising that a company/ brand is using to market its products and services.

 - An ad copy does not have scope for unnecessary words.
 The copywriter’s job is to convey the message effectively through limited text.